SaintFenix/Awesome-BSD-Ports-Programs-And-Projects/README.md

   [![Terminal Program](img/termprog.png)](https://en.wikipedia.org/wiki/Command-line_interface) = Program is Command line only.

-  ![Open-Source Software][OSS Icon] = Program is open source, and is freely available, source code and all.
+  ![Open-Source Software][OSS Icon] = Program is open source, and is freely available, source code and all. if you click this icon, it will take you to that source code for that program.

   ![Closed-Source Software][Money Icon] = Program is closed source, and may cost money.